-So, there are a lot of agencies out there and their raison d’être is pretty much identical.
-How therefore do you select the best agency for you?
+So, there are a lot of recruitment agencies out there and their raison d’être is pretty much identical.
+How therefore do you select the best recruitment agency for you?
 Which one is a nightmare and leaves you scared to open an email attachment?
 Which one is a sure bet and will work in harmony with you?

 How Most Clients and Agency’s Meet

 I have worked in recruitment for over a decade and it is fairly unusual for a new client to ring me!
 It happens of course, but maybe not as frequently as it should.
-Most client I have worked with have typically fallen into partnership with me because I cold-called them!
+Most clients I have worked with have typically fallen into partnership with me because I cold-called them!

 Yep, somehow, I managed to show some wit, charm and charisma.
 I dodged their gatekeepers.
-I asked and answered a few intelligent questions, maybe found a means of objection handling their final line of defence…and boom – suddenly I have a new client, they have a new recruitment partner and we just see how we rub along together.
+I asked and answered a few intelligent questions, maybe found a means of objection handling their final line of defence…and boom – suddenly I have a new client, they have a new recruitment agency and we just see how we rub along together.

 It is hardly the most scientific approach.
 Not when some recruitment consultants could be targeted on making up to (or beyond) 50 sales calls a day.
 It literally means the better a recruitment agency is at selling and cold-calling the more likely you could be to work with them.
 That simply does not make sense.

 I should probably add, it is not all bad.
 Selling is a commercial skill, and hopefully as a client you have been profiled and approached for a reason.
-But…in a case of due diligence, how often is a client investigating and researching their would-be recruitment partner?
+But…in a case of due diligence, how often is a client investigating and researching their would-be recruitment agency?
 Surely it should be a bit of a two-way street?
 And if you do your research – what are you looking for?

 What do you need to fill?